dav-anderson/ramp_template/README.md

 Alternatively you may search for your app on the phones application tab and tap to run like you would normally.

-### Configuring Icons
+### Configuring App Icons

-In order to configure icons, each file must be named "ic_launcher.png" and must be placed within the appropriate directories located in `/android/app/src/main/res/`.
-The respective dimensions for each directory is as follows.
+In order to configure icons, each file must be named "android_iconXX.png" where "XX" refers to the resolution of the icon.
+The file must be placed within the  `assets/icons/` directory.
+The required dimensions are as follows.
+Icons are handled automatically by the makefile.

-`/midmap-mdpi` = 48 x 48
+`android_icon48.png` = 48 x 48

-`/mipmap-hdpi` = 72 x 72
+`android_icon72.png` = 72 x 72

-`/mipmap-xhdpi` = 96 x 96
+`android_icon96.png` = 96 x 96

-`/mipmap-xxhdpi` = 144 x 144
+`android_icon144.png` = 144 x 144

-`/mipmap-xxxhdpi` = 192 x 192
+`android_icon192.png` = 192 x 192

 ### Configuring Fonts

-In order to configure fonts, each file must be named `<font_name>.ttf` and must be placed within `/android/app/src/main/res/font/`.
-In addition, each font should be added to the .xml file within the `/font` directory.
+In order to configure fonts, each file must be named `<font_name>.ttf` and must be placed within `resources/fonts/` directory.

-### Assets
+### Images

-The path to the assets directory is simply `/assets`.
-Anything placed here will be included in the apk, this path is configured in the `Cargo.toml`
+The path to the images directory is simply `resources/images`.
+Images placed here will be included in the apk, this path is configured with the `Cargo.toml`

 ## IOS